magic-lantern/fastai-notes/mimic_nlp.md

 learn.recorder.plot(skip_end=15)
 ```

+### Initial model training

+Full data set took about 13 hours using the Nvidia P1000; Full data set was predicted to take about 25 hours with the T4

+10% data is predicted to take about 1 hour (1:10) using the Nvidia P1000

 ```python
 # no idea how long nor how much resources this will take
 # not sure 1e-2 is the right learning rate; maybe 1e-1 or between 1e-2 and 1e-1